Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 Platforms are required to comply with anti-money laundering regulations and “know your customer” policies that require government-issued ID, including photos, as well as proof of address.

 Crypto savings accounts are now offering cryptocurrency investors a way to put idle cryptocurrency assets to work.
-The interest rates are multiple times higher than those the traditional banking sector in Singapore offers now and the range of cryptocurrency asset accounts is constantly expanding.
+The annual returns advertised are often higher than those of traditional bank accounts.
+Plus, the range of cryptocurrency earn accounts is constantly expanding.

 For more information on more crypto banking features check out our crypto banking homepage.